wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 ##### Constrain Use

-The structure should constrain the use of the API to make correct usage of the API easy and wrong usage of the API hard.
-Similarly, the intended use of the API should look correct and unintended use should look incorrect.
+The structure should constrain the use of the API to make correct usage of the API easy, and wrong usage of the API hard.
+Similarly, the intended use of the API should look correct, and unintended use should look incorrect.

 See [The Little Manual of API Design](#the-little-manual-of-api-design) Principle of "hard to misuse".